Taking a local perspective on measuring the impact of GBV programmes in emergencies

 To review and analyse the practices used to measure the impact of GBV programmes in one specific humanitarian context and identify tangible opportunities for innovation.

-This Funding Call IS NOW OPEN!
+This Funding Call is NOW CLOSED!

 The scope and diversity of GBV programming in emergencies is steadily on the rise.
 However, the evaluation of GBV interventions mainly focuses on outputs, with little information about the quality or impact of these services.
 Evaluating impact is challenging; practitioners are constrained by time, funding, skills, and the sector lacks a clear overarching framework for measuring the impact of humanitarian response to GBV.
 Having better data on the impact of GBV interventions can provide a stronger evidence base for ‘what works’ within GBV programming and support replication of effective services at scale.
 While knowing whether a GBV programme was successful is valuable, the development of real-time evaluations is also needed to give programme coordinators the ability to adapt and improve their services while still active on the ground.